Sapardi Djoko Damono: Career

 After graduating from UGM, Sapardi taught in a number of places, including Madiun, Solo, and Diponegoro University in Semarang, before moving to the United States for a brief period.
 In 1973, after his return from the US, he became a permanent faculty member in the Literature Department at the University of Indonesia.
 In 1989 he received his doctorate from the same university, and in 1993 became a full professor.

 His first collection of poetry, DukaMu Abadi (Your Eternal Sorrow), was released in 1969.
 The focus of DukaMu Abadi is on the pain of the individual who questions existence, and unlike many of his literary peers of this time, Sapardi's poetry focused more on the human condition rather than revolutionary and social ideas.
 In 1974, he published Mata Pisau (Knife) and Akuarium (Aquarium).
 These were followed by Perahu Kertas (Paper Boat) and Sihir Hujan (Rain Spell), and in 1986 he received the ASEAN-sponsored SEA-Write Award for poetry.
 In 1987, he was one of several prominent Indonesian figures (Goenawan Mohamad, Subagio Sastrowardoyo, Umar Kayam, and John H. McGlynn) involved in the establishment of the Lontar Foundation.
 To mark the foundation's inauguration, a collection of Sapardi's poems, entitled "Suddenly the Night" was released.
 In 1998/1999, Sapardi wrote about the social turbulence resulting from the fall of the New Order regime.
 This resulted in the book Ayat-ayat Api (Verses of Fire), which received some negative criticism, largely due to the angry tone of the work which differed markedly from his normal style.
 His best known works include Hujan Bulan Juni (A June Rain) and Berjalan ke Barat di Waktu Pagi Hari (Walking to the West in the Morning).
 Hujan Bulan Juni, one of his most popular works, was published in 1994.
 Containing 95 poems, including a selection of his poems from 1964 to 1992, the book has been described as a kind of "greatest hits" of Sapardi.
-Some of the poems included were written during a year spent at the University of Hawaii in Honolulu in the early 1970s.
+Some of the poems included were written during a year spent at the University of Hawaiʻi in Honolulu in the early 1970s.

 Sapardi has also completed a number of translations of literary works from other countries into Indonesian.
-These include the literary works of T.S.
-Eliot, Khalil Gibran and Jalaludin Rumi; his translation of Ernest Hemingway's The Old Man and the Sea is considered among Indonesia's best.
+These include the literary works of T. S. Eliot, Khalil Gibran and Jalaludin Rumi; his translation of Ernest Hemingway's The Old Man and the Sea is considered among Indonesia's best.